Technical Debt: The Silent Tax That's Slowly Killing Your Business

 Engineering & Strategy

-Ask any business owner if they have technical debt, and you'll usually get a blank stare — or a confident "no, we don't have that problem."
-Ask their engineers the same question, and you'll get a long pause, followed by a nervous laugh.
+Ask any business owner if they have technical debt, and you'll usually get a blank stare, or a confident "no, we don't have that problem."
+Ask their engineers the same thing, and you'll get a long pause and a nervous laugh.

-That gap between what the business sees and what the system actually is — that's where technical debt lives.
-It isn't a line item on any invoice.
-It isn't on any balance sheet.
-But it shows up in every release that takes three times longer than it should, every bug fix that breaks two other things, every engineer who quietly updates their CV because the codebase has become unbearable to work in.
+That gap between what the business sees and what the system really is, that's where technical debt lives.
+It's not a line on any invoice, and it's not on the balance sheet.
+But it shows up in every release that takes three times longer than it should, every bug fix that breaks two other things, every engineer who quietly updates their CV because the code has become unbearable to work in.

 "Technical debt is the only loan your business has taken out without signing for it — and it's been compounding daily ever since."